 Thomas H. Adams was appointed Executive Director of the American Coal Ash Association (ACAA) in February 2009.
 Prior to joining the ACAA, he was employed by the American Concrete Institute managing chapter relations, international activities, and serving as Executive Director of the American Shotcrete Association.
 Adams has over 30 years of experience in a variety of management positions in the ready mixed concrete industry in sales, marketing, technical services, and operations.
 He is active in a variety of technical and trade organizations relevant to the industry including ASTM International, the American Concrete Institute, the Electric Power Research Institute, and the National Ready Mixed Concrete Association serving on a several technical committees in these organizations.
 He is a native of Detroit, MI, and attended Wayne State University and Aquinas College studying business administration and strategic management.

 Robert Howell joined ACI as Professional Development Program Engineer in 2014.
-Previously he was a Lead Structural Engineer at IBI Group/Giffels LLC formerly Giffels Associates, Inc. Howell has 26 years of structural design experience in health care, industrial, research, power plant, educational, and commercial facilities.
+Previously, he was a Lead Structural Engineer at IBI Group, formerly Giffels Associates, Inc. Robert has 26 years of structural design experience in health care, industrial, research, power plant, educational, and commercial facilities.
 He also has 7 years of experience as an Owner’s Representative Project Structural Engineer with GM Worldwide Facilities Group.
-Howell received his BS in civil engineering from Wayne State University and his MBA in supply chain management from Michigan State University.
-Howell is a licensed professional engineer in Michigan and is a LEED Green Associate.
+He received his BS in Civil Engineering from Wayne State University and his MBA in Supply Chain Management from Michigan State University; he is a licensed Professional Engineer in Michigan.

-Khaled Nahlawi, PhD, PE, is a Senior Engineer at the American Concrete Institute.
+Khaled Nahlawi, PhD, PE, is a Distinguished Engineer at the American Concrete Institute.
 His role at ACI is to provide technical and administrative support to ACI's Technical Committees and communicate the work of these committees to other Standard Developing Organizations and Regulatory Agencies.
-He received his PhD from the University of Michigan.
-Has over 20 years of experience in the design and strengthening of structures.
-He joined ACI in 2009 as a senior engineer and has supported, among other duties, in the re-organization effort of 318.
+He received his PhD from the University of Michigan and has over 20 years of experience in the design and strengthening of structures.
+He joined ACI in 2009 and has supported, among other duties, the re-organization effort of 318 and is the secretary to ACI 562.
+Khaled is the author of the Reinforced Concrete Design Handbook (MNL-17), the Detailing Manual (MNL-66), and Guide to the ACI 562 Code (MNL-3).
 He is a licensed engineer in California and Michigan.

-Matthew Senecal, PE, is a Senior Engineer at the American Concrete Institute.
+Matthew Senecal, PE, is Director of Engineering at the American Concrete Institute.
 His role at ACI is to provide technical and administrative support to ACI's Technical Committees and communicate the work of these committees to other Standard Developing Organizations and Regulatory Agencies.
-He received his BS in civil engineering from the University of Notre Dame and his MS in civil engineering from the University of Kansas.
+He received his BS in Civil Engineering from the University of Notre Dame and his MS in Civil Engineering from the University of Kansas.
 He worked as a Civil and Structural Engineer for 14 years before joining the ACI Engineering Department in 2004.

 Mike Tholen, PhD, PE, is Managing Director, Engineering & Professional Development, at the American Concrete Institute (ACI).
 He received his BS in architectural engineering, with distinction, in 1992, his MS in civil engineering in 1995, and his PhD in civil engineering in 1996 from the University of Kansas.
 He previously worked at ACI as the Engineering Editor of Concrete International.
 Prior to joining ACI in 2005, he spent over 8 years as a structural engineer in the Aviation and Architecture Division at Burns & McDonnell Engineering Company in Kansas City, MO.

-Gregory Zeisler, PE, is a Senior Engineer with ACI.
-He has been with ACI since 2009.
-Zeisler works with several technical committees as staff liaison including ACI 318 and will be the secretary for the next cycle of the ACI 318 code.
-Previously he was a Structural Engineer at Durrant.
-Zeisler has 8 years of structural design experience in parking and retail facilities.
-Zeisler received his BS in civil engineering from the University of Wisconsin-Platteville and his MS in civil engineering from Purdue University.
-Zeisler is a licensed professional engineer in Indiana and Wisconsin.
+Gregory Zeisler, PE, is an Engineer with American Concrete Institute and has been with the organization since 2009.
+He works with several technical committees as staff liaison, including ACI 318, and is the secretary for the ACI 318 code committee.
+Greg has several years of structural design experience in parking and retail facilities, working previously as a Structural Engineer with Durrant.
+He received his BS in Civil Engineering from the University of Wisconsin-Platteville and his MS in Civil Engineering from Purdue University; he is a licensed professional engineer in Indiana and Wisconsin.

-Jerzy Zemajtis, PhD, PE, is a Senior Engineer at the American Concrete Institute.
-His role at ACI is to provide technical and administrative support to ACI's Technical Committees.
+Jerzy Zemajtis, PhD, PE, is an Executive Director of NEx, An ACI Center of Excellence for Nonmetallic Building Materials.
 He received his BS and MS in civil engineering from the Technical University of Gdansk, Poland, and his PhD in civil engineering from Virginia Tech.
-He worked as a Structural Engineer in Virginia Beach, VA, and Vancouver, Canada, and as a Civil/Materials Engineer at Construction Technology Laboratories in Chicago, IL, before joining the ACI Engineering Department in 2010.
+He worked as a Structural Engineer in Virginia Beach, VA, and Vancouver, Canada, as a Civil/Materials Engineer at Construction Technology Laboratories in Chicago, IL, and as Senior Engineer at the Engineering Department of ACI.
 He is a licensed engineer in Washington and British Columbia.